clemperador/hello-world/README.md

 # hello-world

-I am Clem.
-From Chile.
-I have beginner Python skills and have professional experience in pseudopseudocode.
-I wish to become a Geologist or a Data Scientist, and am a sucker for Mathematics, Statistics, Informatics, and geoscience.
-If things go well, I will pursue superior education in Europe.
+I'm clem.
+I was born in Chile and am currently living in France.
+I'm pursuing a career in Applied Mathematics and Computer Science.
+I code mostly on C, OCaml, and Python.